spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.16 File Dependencies (deprecated) <a name="4.16"></a>
+## F.16 File dependencies field (deprecated) <a name="4.16"></a>

 This field is deprecated since SPDX 2.0 in favor of using [Section 7](7-relationships-between-SPDX-elements.md) which provides more granularity about relationships.

 **4.16.1** Purpose: The field provides a place for the SPDX file creator to record a list of other files (referenceable within this SPDX file) which the file is a derivative of and/or depends on for the build (e.g., source file or build script for a binary program or library).
-The list of files may not necessarily represent the list of all file dependencies, but possibly the ones that impact the licensing and/or may be needed as part of the file distribution obligation.
+The list of files might not necessarily represent the list of all file dependencies, but possibly the ones that impact the licensing and/or might be needed as part of the file distribution obligation.

 **4.16.2** Intent: Here, the intent is to provide the recipient of the SPDX file with file dependency information based on the build system that created the file.
-These other files may impact the licensing of the file and/or may be required to satisfy the distribution obligation of the file (e.g., source files subject to a copyleft license).
+These other files might impact the licensing of the file and/or might be required to satisfy the distribution obligation of the file (e.g., source files subject to a copyleft license).

 **4.16.3** Cardinality: Optional, one or many.

 **4.16.4** Data Format: Reference to the file within the SPDX document.
 For the `tag:value` format, this will be the filename.
-For the RDF format, it will be a reference to the actual file node.
+For the RDF format, it shall be a reference to the actual file node.

 **4.16.5** Tag: `FileDependency:`